 The growth of the Municipality of East Ferris means more vehicles on municipal roads.
 It also means recognition of the negative effects of motor vehicle use, including speeding.
-To combat this negative behavior, the municipality has begun to explore the expanded use of traffic calming measures with the use of radar speed signs.
-These signs have been known to modify driver behaviour and reduce vehicle speeds.
 Although pedestrians and cyclists are legal road users in the same way as motorists, they are still vulnerable road users because they do not have the same protection in the event of a collision.
-Pedestrian and bicycle lanes are part of the solution, as is a reduced speed environment to improve safety for all road users.
+The first part of the East Ferris ATP involves improving safety for all road users.